NitrinNET/nitrin-network/README.md

 ### <a id="factory-handler">How does a component get created?</a>

-A component get's created when a channel connects.
+A component gets created when a channel connects.
 It is created by using the ComponentFactory.
 You can either define your own ComponentFactory or use our build-in factory.
 It will create a component with no information which just handles the packet sending

 ```kotlin